Our basic course can include the classroom or online course.

-If you’re looking for the best face to face learning then this may be the solution for you.
+Classroom course: If you’re looking for the best face to face learning then the classroom course may be the solution for you.
 Our instructors have taught candidates all over the world and are fully trained air instructors from the Royal Air Force’s Central Flying Training School.

 Drone training course overview: